houshmand-2005/vohulang/README.md

 ## Why using Vohulang?

-Vohulang is not a complete programming language, I made this project to learn the Rust language
+Vohulang is an interpreter language, but not a complete programming language, I made this project to learn the Rust language

 ### Features